-The NJ First Steps Infant Toddler Initiative, funded by the NJ Department of Human Services, Division of Family Development assists educators of very young children in providing the very best care for infants and toddlers.
-The New Jersey First Steps Infant/Toddler Initiative has two predominant goals:
+The Program for Infant Toddler Care (PITC), funded by the NJ Department of Human Services, Division of Family Development, assists educators of very young children in providing the skills necessary to work in the field of child care with children ages birth through three years.
+The PITC program has two predominant goals:

 - To improve the quality of Infant/Toddler early care across the state